A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Proposed Method

+The main goal of our segmentation framework is to obtain an accurate segmentation result that preserves the prescribed topology.
+To achieve this, our strategy is to obtain a bijective deformation mapping that transforms a template mask with the prescribed topological prior to obtain an accurate segmentation mask.
+The bijectivity of the deformation mask ensures that the topology of the segmentation mask is consistent with that of the template mask.
+To accomplish this, a suitable loss function is necessary.
+In this work, we propose a loss function that consists of the fidelity term and the regularization term.
+The regularization term aims to regularize the deformation mapping.
+To encourage the bijectivity of the deformation mapping, the ReLU Jacobian regularizer is proposed.
+A map is homeomorphic if its Jacobian is positive everywhere.
+Motivated by this, the following ReLU Jacobian regularizer is proposed:

-where $\det\nabla(f)$ denotes the Jacobian determinant of $f$, $RuLU(\cdot)$ represent the ReLU activation function that set negative values to zero while keeping positive values.
-As such, the portion of the deformation map with positive Jacobian will not be penalized.
-Only the portion of the deformation map with negative Jacobian will be adjusted by minimizing the loss function.
-Fig. \ref{fig:JacobianTriangle} illustrates how the orientation of a map can be described by the Jacobian.
-A triangle in (a) is transformed into the first three triangles in (b), which are all orientation-preserving.
-In these cases, the Jacobian determinants of the deformation maps are all positive.
-However, the triangle in (a) is transformed into the last three triangles, which are orientation-reversing.
-The Jacobian determinants of deformation maps are negative.
+where $\det\nabla(f)$ denotes the Jacobian determinant of $f$, $ReLU(\cdot)$ represents the ReLU activation function that sets negative values to zero while keeping positive values. $\mathcal{L}_{Jac}(f)$ penalizes the portion of the deformation map with negative Jacobian.
+Minimizing this loss function encourages the deformation mapping to preserve the orientation as much as possible.